ahujatejas06/pclubtask5/README.md

 - GET request on /  -->  This returns all the data in the database.
 - GET request on /:id --> This returns the data of student having given id.
-- PUT request on / --> Give input in JSON format to add a record in the database.
+- POST request on / --> Give input in JSON format to add a record in the database.
 - DELETE request on /:id --> Deletes the record having given ID.
-- PATCH request on /:id --> Updates the record having given ID.
+- PUT request on /:id --> Updates the record having given ID.

 The template for JSON is as follows:-